Mishashule/Dedalus/README.md

 </paragraph>
 ```

 We take note of the current value of the counter `getNumTotalActions()`.
-Now our hero has only 20 actions before the crew dies suffocated!
+Now our hero has only 20 actions before the crew dies, suffocated!

 ``` xml
 <afterEveryThing>